Progressive tax: Measuring progressivity

 Indices such as the Suits index, Gini coefficient, Kakwani index, Theil index, Atkinson index, and Hoover index have been created to measure the progressivity of taxation, using measures derived from income distribution and wealth distribution.

 Marginal and effective tax rates

 German marginal and average income tax rates display a progressive structure.

 The rate of tax can be expressed in two different ways; the marginal rate expressed as the rate on each additional unit of income or expenditure (or last dollar spent) and the effective (average) rate expressed as the total tax paid divided by total income or expenditure.
-In most progressive tax systems, both rates will rise as the amount subject to taxation rises, though there may be ranges where the marginal rate will be constant.
-Usually, the average tax rate of a taxpayer will be lower than the marginal tax rate.
-In a system with refundable tax credits, or income-tested welfare benefits, it is possible for marginal rates to fall as income rises, at lower levels of income.
+In most progressive tax systems, both rates will rise as the amount subject to taxation increases, though there may be ranges where the marginal rate remains constant.
+Usually, a taxpayer's average tax rate is lower than their marginal tax rate.
+In a system with refundable tax credits, or income-tested welfare benefits, marginal rates can fall as income rises, at lower levels of income.